What Landlords Should Know About ‘White Goods’

 Who is responsible for repairing white goods?

-It should state in the Assured Shorthold Tenancy Agreement who is responsible for repairing White goods.
-I personally take responsiblity for repairing White goods, but I generally get 3-5 year warranties on all my products.
-If they need repair outside the warrenty period, that probably means they’ve lived their life.
+It should state in the Assured Shorthold Tenancy Agreement who is responsible for repairing white goods.
+I, as the landlord, personally take responsibility for repairing white goods, but I generally get 3-5 year warranties on all my products.
+If they need repair outside the warranty period, that probably means they’ve lived their life to the fullest.

 If a property comes with white goods, is it considered “furnished”?